-UK Parliament expected to approve snap election
+UK Parliament approves Theresa May's snap vote

 The announcement marked a U-turn for May, who had repeatedly said she would not seek an early vote.

-It is the latest twist a turbulent year in British politics, which was plunged into turmoil when the country unexpectedly voted to leave the European Union last year.
+The snap vote is the latest twist in a turbulent year in British politics, which was plunged into turmoil when the country unexpectedly voted to leave the European Union last year.
 The hotly contested "Brexit" referendum ended with the resignation of then-Prime Minister David Cameron.

 May's Conservative Party holds a slim majority in Parliament's lower House of Commons and May is banking on gaining a greater share of the seats to make Brexit a smoother transition for her government.
 Her plan comes as the main opposition Labour Party faces record lows in approval ratings.